 Do you offer facilities for disabled parking?

-There is a car parking for the disabled close to the entrance to the festival and anyone with accredited disabled parking stickers will be able to use.
+Blue Badge parking is sited the closest to the entrance in the festival car park, and anyone with accredited disabled parking stickers will be able to use.
 If you don’t have a badge you can still drop off near the Castle and then park in the main visitor car park.
-We also have a buggy to take you up and down the Castle driveway to the Castle courtyard if you don’t want to walk up the gentle slope.
+We also have a land train with drop-off points around the festival site, including up to Castle courtyard if you don’t want to walk up the gentle slope.
 Just ask at the ticket entrance for assistance on arrival or ask any of the stewards wearing green Festival aprons.

-Is there somewhere to leave purchases when you shop?
+Is there somewhere to leave purchases while you shop?